lorenzobenvenuti/camel-kafka-pausable-bug/README.md

 * Run Kafka: `docker-compose -f docker-compose.yaml up`
 * Run the application: `mvn spring-boot:run`
 * Send a batch of messages: `for i in $(seq 1 5); do ./send-message.sh  "Message $i"; done`
-* Reset the offset: `curl -X POST http://localhost:8080/reset` (to simulate another downstream "outage")
+* Reset the counter: `curl -X POST http://localhost:8080/reset` (to simulate another downstream "outage")
 * Send another batch of messages: `for i in $(seq 6 10); do ./send-message.sh  "Message $i"; done`

 **Expected result**: each message is consumed once